-Ramon is a Senior Research Fellow in the School of Media and Communication.
-A media industries researcher, he has a special interest in film and video distribution.
+Ramon Lobato is Senior Research Fellow (ARC Future Fellow) in the School of Media and Communication.

-Ramon is a scholar of contemporary media and cultural industries.
-The analytical focus of his research is on distribution networks, and how they structure access, discovery and audience experience.
-His research interests include video markets, piracy, and media globalisation.
+Ramon Lobato is a scholar of contemporary media and cultural industries.
+He has a special interest in video markets, streaming, and piracy.
+The analytical focus of his research is on distribution networks, and how they structure audience access, discovery, and content diversity.

-Ramon has published more than 30 book chapters and articles on topics related to this broad theme, focusing on technologies ranging from cloud storage to YouTube.
-He also contributed to the 2013 UNESCO Creative Economy report.
+Ramon has published more than 40 book chapters and journal articles on related topics and technologies, including DVDs, set-top boxes, cloud storage and YouTube.
+He was a contributor to the 2013 UNESCO Creative Economy report.
+His work has been translated into Italian, Spanish, Polish and Slovenian.

-With Amanda Lotz, Ramon is co-founder of the Global Internet TV Consortium a research network exploring the impact of multi-territory streaming services on national markets.
+With Amanda Lotz, Ramon is co-founder of the Global Internet TV Consortium, a research network exploring the impact of multi-territory streaming services on national markets.
+He currently leads the ARC Discovery Project Internet Distributed Television: Cultural, Industrial and Policy Dynamics (2019-2022) with Prof Lotz and Prof Stuart Cunningham (QUT).
+In 2020 he will take up an ARC Future Fellowship (2020-2023) on the cultural impacts of smart TVs in Australia.

 - Udine Film Forum - Best International Film Studies book prize (2013)